Blandford-Znajek process in vacuo and its holographic dual: Cylindrical BZ process

 The line element \eqref{ds2} indicates that $\a\, dt$ and $dr/\a$ are unit 1-forms, so that $dt$ and $dr/\a^2$ are both singular at $\a=0$ in a black cylinder spacetime.
 Therefore the $I$ and $\O_F$ terms in the field \eqref{simplest} are both singular at the horizon.
-However, it should certainly be possible to {\it at least} have a regular solution with positive energy flowing inward across the horizon, so there must be a way to remove these divergences.
-Indeed, the forms $dt$ and $dr$ become proportional on the horizon, and their divergences can cancel.
-To analyze this divergence balancing act we can use the three Killing vectors, $\del_t$, $\del_\phi$, and $\del_z$, which are all tangent to the horizon.
-Their contractions with $F$ are finite as long as the constants $\psi_{z}$ and $\O_F$ are finite.
-For the fourth regular basis vector we use the 4-velocity $k$ of null ($k\cdot k=0$), zero angular momentum ($k\cdot\del_\phi=0$) and zero longitudinal momentum ($k\cdot\del_z=0$) geodesics, with affine parameter fixed by the choice $k\cdot \del_t=-1$.
-These conditions (which are conserved along the geodesic) determine $k$ uniquely up to the choice of whether the geodesic is ingoing or outgoing.
-The ingoing one is \beq k = \a^{-2}(\partial_t +\O_{}\partial_\phi) - \partial_r. \eeq The field \eqref{simplest} is regular if all the scalars formed by contracting it with these four vectors are finite.
-In particular, finiteness of $k\cdot\del_z\cdot F$ requires \beq \frac{\psi_{z}(\O-\O_F) - {I}/{2\pi r}}{\a^2} <\infty. \eeq A necessary condition for finiteness at the horizon is therefore \beq I=2\pi r_H\psi_{z}(\O_H-\O_F). \eeq This condition is also sufficient, provided the denominator $\a^2$ in \eqref{finite} has nonvanishing first derivative at $r_H$.
+However, the forms $dt$ and $dr$ become proportional on the horizon, and their divergences can cancel.
+To analyze this divergence balancing act, one can either transform to a new coordinate system that is regular on the horizon, or construct scalars by contracting $F$ with a basis of finite vectors.
+One finds (see Appendix \ref{Zderivation}) that a necessary condition for finiteness at the future horizon is \beq I=2\pi r_H\psi_{z}(\O_H-\O_F). \eeq This condition is also sufficient, provided $\a^2$ has nonvanishing first derivative at $r_H$ (i.e., provided the black hole is not extremal).
 The relation \eqref{Z} is known as the {\it Znajek condition} \cite{Znajek:1977}.

 If the regularity condition \eqref{Z} holds, then the outgoing energy flux \eqref{PhiE} becomes \beq _{r}= 2\pi (\psi_{z})^{2}\,r_H\O_F(\O_H-\O_F). \eeq If the black cylinder is not rotating ($\O_H=0$), then the outward energy flux is always negative.
-This means that, as expected, while energy can be sent in, it cannot be extracted.
-However, if the black cylinder is rotating, and if $0<\O_F<\O_H$, then positive energy can be radiated outward.
+This means that, as expected, while energy can flow inward it cannot be extracted.
+However, if the black cylinder is rotating, and if $0<\O_F<\O_H$, then positive energy can be radiated outward provided there is a nonzero magnetic flux $\psi_z$ through the horizon.
 The energy flux formula \eqref{JErH} is precisely analogous to that for a force-free plasma on a Kerr black hole spacetime \cite{Blandford:1977ds,MacDonald:1982zz,Gralla:2014yja}.